12 Days of Phish-mas: A Festive Look at Phishing Examples

 On the First Day of Phish-mas, a Hacker Sent to Me… A Poorly Written Communication

-The weather outside is frightful — and so are the grammar, spelling, and punctuation found in many phishing messages.
+The weather outside is frightful — and so are the grammar, spelling, and punctuation issues found in many phishing messages.
 Bad writing is one of the most obvious indicators of a phishing email or text; these scammers often don’t speak English as a primary language.
 Even if they are native English speakers, they tend to not put much effort into creating these messages.
 In many cases, they can’t even be bothered to create content with consistent designs or colors.

 Sending out general phishing messages is largely a numbers game — it’s about hitting as many targets as possible while expending the least amount of effort.
 If an attacker sends out a general phishing message to 10,000 users, a handful of people may fall for it and that number may be profitable enough to make their minimal effort worthwhile.